jjvanzon/JJs-Reference-Architecture/api/orm-test5.md

 ﻿---
 title: "📀 ORM"
-description: "ORM allows focus on logic around entity objects, automatically saving things to the database.
+description: "ORM provides focus on logic around entity objects, saving things to a database automatically.
 This article lists issues you could encounter using ORM, and suggestions for how to deal with it."
 image: "/images/orm-page.png"
 keywords:
   - orm